 - 60% of Aboriginal and Torres Strait Islander respondents agree that Australia is a racist country (51% in 2018)

 Race relations is one of the five dimensions of reconciliation in Australia.

-For this reason, improving race relations is central to reconciliation.
-Race relations is one of the five integral and interrelated dimensions of reconciliation in Australia.
-That is, the race relations dimension calls for all Australians to understand and value Aboriginal and Torres Strait Islander and non-Indigenous cultures, rights and experiences, which results in stronger relationships based on trust and respect and that are free of racism.
+This dimension calls for all Australians to understand and value Aboriginal and Torres Strait Islander and non-Indigenous cultures, rights and experiences.
+The result is stronger relationships based on trust and respect and that are free of racism.

 Educational settings play a major role in forming students’ and children’s attitudes and world views.
 Their efforts extend to the wider community.